 Endocrine diseases occur with the body's endocrine system does not function properly.

-The body's endocrine system consist of a network of glands that produce and release hormones.
+The body's endocrine system comprises a network of glands that produce and release hormones.

-The production and release of the body's hormones help control important body functions.
+Producing and releasing the body's hormones help control essential body functions.

 Their functions include the body's ability to change calories into energy that powers cells and organs.

-The endocrine system plays a vital role if your body develops diabetes, growth disorders, thyroid disease, sexual dysfunction and a host of other hormone disorders.
+The endocrine system plays a vital role if your body develops diabetes, growth disorders, thyroid disease, sexual dysfunction, and other hormone disorders.

 PITUITARY GLAND DISEASES

 - What Are The Symptoms of Sheehan's Syndrome?

 The body's digestive system comprises the gastrointestinal tract (GI), liver, pancreas, and gallbladder.